pratiktri/server_init_harden/README.md

 ### 3. Secure "authorized_keys" file
 "authorized_keys" file present in user's .ssh sub-directory contains the Public Key values.
-These Public Key values are used to authenticate user logins.
+These Public Key values are used by Linux to authenticate user logins.
 Since, this is an important file we need to secure it tight.

 Following are the file access restrictions that the script applies:-
 * Make *root* user the owner of /home/*__[username]__*/.ssh/ directory and all files inside it.